OleHolmNielsen/ITwiki/docs/RHEL_services.rst

 Samba **version 4.8.1** is requited for Apple Time Machine support, see https://bugzilla.samba.org/show_bug.cgi?id=12380.
 This currently means that the latest Fedora FC28 is required.
-There are no 4.8.1 RPMs for CentOS 7.

 To enable this edit ``smb.conf`` to add in the *[global]* section::